 If your business uses some form of internet services or is just connected to the internet, hackers will try to steal something from you.
 Start-ups and small businesses, in general, are the biggest victims of cybercrime.
 According to Forbes, there will be a 300% increase in ransomware attacks in 2020, mostly targeting small businesses.
 Therefore, it’s imperative for these enterprises to take the necessary cybersecurity measures and protect themselves.

-Here are a few tips to help you protect your start-up from a wide range of cyberthreats out there.
+Cybercrime: Protecting Your Start-Up – Here are a few tips to help you protect your start-up from a wide range of cyberthreats out there.

-Assessing risks and vulnerabilities helps you know where your business is most vulnerable.
+- Assess Risks and Vulnerabilities: So, assessing risks and vulnerabilities helps you know where your business is most vulnerable.
 Being aware of your weak points will, in turn, help you defend against the wide range of cybersecurity threats out there.
 You can start by auditing the most valuable data and information in your possession including customer information, sensitive company data, etc.

-A virtual private network (VPN) creates a private network from a public internet connection guaranteeing online privacy and anonymity.
+- Install a VPN for Wi-Fi Router: In addition, a virtual private network (VPN) creates a private network from a public internet connection guaranteeing online privacy and anonymity.
 VPNs are most often used by corporations to protect sensitive data, and you can do the same for your start-up.
 A VPN on your office’s router will secure your office’s network against DDoS attacks and a wide range of other online threats.

-As a start-up, you need to ensure critical organizational data is backed up and available for restore in the event of a data breach.
+- Make Sure That Your Data is Backed Up: As a start-up, you need to ensure critical organizational data is backed up and available for restore in the event of a data breach.
 A comprehensive backup strategy is a vital part of a start-up’s cybersecurity safety net.
 In the event of a ransomware attack, you will be able to wipe all your hard drives, restore your data from the cloud, and start afresh.

-There is no reason to allow everyone access to company data.
+- Restrict Access to Company Data: Therefore, is no reason to allow everyone access to company data.
 You can limit access to data through access control.
 Access control is a selective restriction of access to data.
 Limit access from employees and third-parties unless it’s required by their role in the company.
 Access control will help you guarantee that users are who they say they are and that they have permission to access company data.

 Today, a growing number of cyberattacks are directed at the employees’ lack of awareness instead of vulnerabilities in the system.
 Your employees need training on cybersecurity best practices to protect themselves and the business against cyberattacks and data breaches.
 Training sessions should include guidance on how to make strong passwords and keep them private as well as how to recognize spoofed or malicious emails.